The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

 \subsubsection{Experimental setup}

 The experimental setup (shown in Fig.~\ref{ac1}) relies on the method described in \cite{Schle01}.
 The beam generated by a cw laser diode (650 nm, 5 mW) is directed along the longitudinal axis of the trap.
 The electric potential along the trap $z$ axis is well characterized by eq. (\ref{acpot}).
 A photodetector (PD) placed outside the trap, normal to the beam direction, is used to collect a fraction of the radiation scattered by the trapped microparticles.
 Background light effects are mitigated using a dedicated electronic circuit.
-Acoustic excitation of trapped microparticles is performed by means of a loudspeaker, that generates a monochromatic acoustic wave with frequency $\nu_A$.
+Acoustic excitation of trapped microparticles is performed by means of a loudspeaker that generates a monochromatic acoustic wave with frequency $\nu_A$.
 The scattered radiation intensity is amplitude modulated by the particle motion.
-The spectrum of frequency components or more precisely the frequency-domain representation of the signal is visualized by means of a spectrum analyzer.
+The spectrum of frequency components or more precisely the frequency-domain representation of the signal, is visualized by means of a spectrum analyzer.
 The experimental setup (shown in Fig.~\ref{ac2}) is an enhanced version of the previous setup used in \cite{Sto08}.

-Polydisperse Al$_2$O$_3$ microparticles with dimensions ranging between $60 \div 200 \ \mu$m have been used.
-When the operating point in the stability diagram of the Mathieu equation reaches the boundary ({\em springpoint}, according to \cite{Davis90}), large amplitude oscillations of the microparticle occur which end in particle loss.
-Experimental data taken in absence and in presence of the acoustic excitation are reproduced in Fig.~\ref{ac3} and Fig.~\ref{ac4}.
+Polydisperse Al$_2$O$_3$ microparticles with dimensions ranging between $60 \div 200 \ \mu$m are used.
+When the operating point in the stability diagram of the Mathieu equation reaches the boundary ({\em springpoint}, according to \cite{Davis90}), large amplitude oscillations of the microparticle occur which end up in particle loss.
+Experimental data, acquired in absence and in presence of the acoustic excitation, are reproduced in Fig.~\ref{ac3} and Fig.~\ref{ac4}.